Krazian/front-end-developer-challenge/README.md

+My solution to DnD Beyond's Frontend developer challenge using React and node-saas!
+This was a lot of fun.

 # Front-End Developer Challenge
 In this repo you will find a mock-up and all the necessary assets (in a separate folder).
 The design is of a tool for a fictitious game called “TitanStar Legends”, and will not be repurposed or otherwise utilized by D&D Beyond – it is only a coding challenge.